solangegueiros/rsk-tutorials/en/frontend/frontend-web3-injected.md

 ![Deploy and run transactions](../../images/frontend-web3-injected/image-05.png)

-> Ensure that you have tR-BTC in your wallet, as this is needed to pay gas fees when deploying the smart contracts.
+> Ensure that you have tRBTC in your wallet, as this is needed to pay gas fees when deploying the smart contracts.
 To do so, please follow this guide: [Using Remix and Metamask with RSK testnet](/tutorials/ethereum-devs/remix-and-metamask-with-rsk-testnet/).

 When a smart contract is deployed with Remix, we can see it in the left panel under deploy and run transactions.